arungudelli/angularjswiki/content/en/angular/how-to-remove-an-element-from-array-in-angular-or-typescript/index.md

 // [1, , 3, 4]
 ```

-If you see the above output delete operator removing an element from array at the index 1, instead of element 1.
+If you see the above output delete operator removing an element from array at the position 1, instead of element 1.

 That means we need to pass index of the element to the delete operator.

 So first we need to find out the index of array element before using delete operator.

-We will use simple for loop or foreach to find the index of element and then using delete removes array element.
+We will use simple for loop or foreach to find the index of element and then using delete operator remove the array element.

 ```